-Both chambers will return for the second session of the 115th Congress on Wednesday, Jan.
-3. The House plans to be out of town for three full weeks ahead of Election Day on Nov.
+The Senate will return for the second session of the 115th Congress on Wednesday, Jan.
+3. The House updated its calendar on Friday, Dec.
+22 to push back its arrival back in town from the Christmas break to Monday, Jan.
+8. The House plans to be out of town for three full weeks ahead of Election Day on Nov.
 6 (and four weeks total around the election), while the Senate plans to recess for two weeks around the midterm.

-You may also download Roll Call’s combined calendar here.
+You may download a copy of the calendar here.

 Andrew Menezes contributed to this report.